 - 1. Look at your Personalized Enrollment Worksheet to find the amount of your current monthly benefits allowance.
 The benefits allowance amount is shown on page 2 (the upper left side of the worksheet).
-Record this dollar amount next to "benefits allowance" on this worksheet.
-Remember, a salary increase in 2019 may increase your monthly benefits allowance. - 2.
+Record this dollar amount next to "Benefits allowance" on this worksheet.
+Remember, a salary increase during the year may increase your monthly benefits allowance. - 2.
 Use the benefits and amounts shown on your mid-month paycheck under Cafeteria Benefits Information to find out what you are currently paying for each benefit.
-Record the amounts next to "benefits costs" on this worksheet.
+Record the amounts next to "Benefits costs" on this worksheet.
 (If you want your worksheet to be based on next year's benefits costs, you can find that information on page 2 of your Personalized Enrollment Worksheet.) - 3.
 Add all the monthly costs for benefits.
-If the total you spend on benefits is smaller than your benefits allowance, subtract the total benefits cost from your benefits allowance amount.
-After subtracting, record the remaining dollar amount next to "unspent benefits allowance." - 4.
-Record your "taxable cash limit" amount.
+If the total you spend on benefits is less than your benefits allowance, subtract the total benefits cost from your benefits allowance amount.
+After subtracting, record the remaining dollar amount next to "Unspent benefits allowance." - 4.
+Record your "Taxable cash limit" amount.
 You can find your taxable cash limit on page 1 of your Personalized Enrollment Worksheet. - 5.
-If the "taxable cash limit" amount is smaller than your "unspent benefits allowance," subtract it.
-The remaining dollar amount is your "monthly benefits allowance loss."
+If the "Taxable cash limit" amount is less than your "Unspent benefits allowance," subtract it.
+The remaining dollar amount is your "Monthly benefits allowance loss."